-The best way to protect the bare soil on your property is to mulch it.
+The best way to protect the bare soil on your property is to give it a healthy mulching.

-A layer of organic material several inches thick buffers the soil against compaction from the harsh effects of heavy rain and baking sun, and helps the soil retain oxygen so it can support vigorous plant roots.
-It improves any soil by blending valuable organic material, or humus, into its top layer as the mulch gradually decomposes.
+Mulching -- adding a layer of organic material several inches thick -- buffers the soil against compaction from the harsh effects of heavy rain and baking sun, and helps the soil retain oxygen so it can support vigorous plant roots.
+Mulching improves any soil by blending valuable organic material, or humus, into its top layer as the mulch gradually decomposes.

-More importantly, it helps conserve water by absorbing rainfall and preventing runoff.
+More importantly, mulching helps conserve water by absorbing rainfall and preventing runoff.
 Soil covered by a layer of organic mulch stays damp much longer between rains or waterings because the mulch blocks evaporation.

 Trees and shrubs thrive on mulch, too.
-Circles of organic material under them not only condition the soil and improve its fertility, but they also create a barrier to prevent injury to their trunks and stems from lawn mowers and string trimmers.
+Circles of organic material under them not only condition the soil and improve its fertility, but the mulching also creates a barrier to prevent injury to their trunks and stems from lawn mowers and string trimmers.

 Organic mulch inevitably breaks down over time, and the mulch layer becomes thinner.
-Expect to add to it periodically, usually in the fall, to restore it to a 2- to 3-inch depth.
+Expect to add to mulching periodically, usually in the fall, to restore it to a 2- to 3-inch depth.

 Shredded paper also makes a suitable mulch for protecting soil and discouraging weeds.
-If it becomes unsightly when rains wet it down, cover it with a thin layer of leaves or bark nuggets.
+If it becomes unsightly when rains wet it down, cover mulching with a thin layer of leaves or bark nuggets.

 During the winter, fluctuating temperatures alternately freeze and thaw the soil.
 This often disturbs plant roots and may heave bulbs or plants out of the soil.
-A winter mulch does not prevent soil from freezing, but it provides insulation to maintain more even low temperatures.
+A winter mulch does not prevent soil from freezing, but the mulching provides insulation to maintain more even low temperatures.

 Gravel is an appropriate mulch for arid landscapes and beds with plants that need good drainage, such as rock gardens.

 River rocks used as mulch suggest rocky shorelines or dry riverbeds in landscape settings.
-On sunny sites, they retain warmth, creating a microclimate around the plants.
+On sunny sites, this mulching retains warmth, creating a microclimate around the plants.
 They also allow air access to the soil.
 On the minus side, they don't do a very good job of discouraging weeds.